Mormonism - LDS and Utah's Church of Jesus Christ of Latter Day Saints

 Was Joseph Smith A Prophet? - Is The Book of Mormon True?

 Mormon's believe that the Book of Mormon is a true account of the history of the Americas and that Jesus Crist came here and gave a sermon like the Sermon on the Mount.
 Joseph Smith and the Book of Mormon teaches that the ancestors of present American Indians came here from the Middle East around 600 B.C. by boat and settled in Southern Mexico and Central America.
 The Book of Mormon claims that during those days they had horses, chariots, chickens and camels, and grew wheat, rice and oats, and made steel weapons.
-All of these claims have since been found to be contrary to all archeological and anthropological evidence.
-(Horses really didn't arrive in the Americas until after 1492 AD when Christopher Columbus arrived).
+All of these claims have since been found to be contrary to all archaeological and anthropological evidence.
+(Although horses and other large mammals including wooly mammoths had existed in North America for millions of year, the horse in North America became extinct about 7500 years ago as climate changes took place over hundreds of thousands of years and the horse migrated across the Bering Straits to Asia.
+The modern horse didn't arrive in the Americas until after 1492 AD when Christopher Columbus arrived).

 Here are letters from the Smithsonian Institution and National Geographic Society regarding the Book of Mormon.
 Also follow the last link to find out whether Josephs Smith's Book of Mormon was taken from ideas from a previous 19th century book.